Alt x Kotori: Pop-Up Coliving in Japan

 After one intense month, there was no doubt: this test edition of the Alt x Kotori pop-up coliving was a real success.

-What makes Kotohira, a small town in rural Japan, so special is its strong sense of community.
+What makes Kotohira, a small town in rural Japan, so special?
+Its deep sense of community.

-Yoti has spent years building deep relationships with local entrepreneurs, artists, and multi-generational shop owners.
+Yoti has spent years building close ties with local entrepreneurs, artists, and long-standing family shop owners.

-Joining this coliving experience offers a rare chance to truly connect with Japanese people—not just as a visitor or customer, but as a part of their everyday life.
+Joining this coliving isn’t just about staying in a new place, it’s a rare opportunity to genuinely connect with Japanese people.
+Not only as a visitor or customer, but as part of their daily lives.

-The participants left with their hearts full—moved by the discoveries, the region, and especially the people they met.
+The participants left inspired by the journey, the place, and above all, the people.

 “It was hard to get locals to attend the events.
 They often said ‘yes’ but didn’t show up,” Yoti notes.
-“We probably need better communication beforehand.”
+“We probably need clearer communication beforehand.”

-John also wonders, “How do the locals really see our presence in town?”
+John also reflects: “How do the locals really perceive our presence in town?”

-You only learn by doing—and this first edition laid the perfect foundation to improve even more next time.
+You only learn by doing, and this first edition built the perfect foundation to make the next one even better.

-Pop-Up Coliving Alt x Kotori #2 is already in the works.
-John and Yoti can’t wait to welcome a new group of nomads from November 10 to December 10, 2025.
+Pop-Up Coliving Alt x Kotori #2 is back for round two.
+From November 10 to December 10, 2025, John and Yoti are excited to welcome a new group of nomads.

 Location: Kotohira, Kagawa Prefecture, Shikoku Island, Japan.